-While the Sunday Keys App is in beta, the Sound Library will be regularly updated to include more and more content.
+We strive to update the Sunday Keys App Sound Library regularly to include more and more content.
 You can use the Sound Browser’s “Check for Downloads” button to find content and product updates that are available from your SundaySounds.com account.
 Check often!

 Exporting a Sound to the Library